 The Organization offers employees a defined contribution retirement plan.
 This plan is available for the benefit of all full-time, regular employees who have completed 90 days of service with the Organization.
 The Organization matches 100% of employee contributions up to a maximum of 5% of compensation.
-Effective March 1, 2016, the Organization suspended the 5% employer matching contributions.
-Effective January 1, 2017, the 5% employer matching contributions were reinstated.
-Contributions, which are included in employee benefits in the consolidated statement of functional expenses, were \$438,755 for 2018.
+Contributions, which are included in employee benefits in the consolidated statement of functional expenses, were \$473,271 and \$438,755 for 2019 and 2018, respectively.